ErykMikolajek/infercuda/README.md

 # infercuda
-Minimal neural network inference engine written in pure C with CUDA acceleration
+Minimal neural network inference engine written in pure C with CUDA acceleration.
+Supports basic feedforward nets with relu/sigmoid and dense layers.
+Designed for learning and experimentation with gpu computation